quii/learn-go-with-tests/concurrency.md

 The body of the anonymous function above is just the same as the loop body was before.
-The only difference is that each iteration of the loop will start a new goroutine, concurrent with the current process (the `WebsiteChecker` function) each of which will add its result to the results map.
+The only difference is that each iteration of the loop will start a new goroutine, concurrent with the current process (the `WebsiteChecker` function).
+Each goroutine will add its result to the results map.

 But when we run `go test`: